Friday, June 08, 2012

 It's been a long time since I wrote regularly, and from time to time I have promised, threatened even, to come back to live in Bloggerland.

 I miss Bloggerland.
-Bloggerland brought out of me the academic side that I never even knew was there. it brought out a Sally who read, wrote and who had opinions about matters far and wide.
+Bloggerland brought out of me the academic side that I never even knew was there.
+It brought out a Sally who read, wrote and who had opinions about matters far and wide.
 It brought out a Sally that was most particular about a certain writing style, a Sally who was sometimes witty, even funny at times.
 Not wanting to push my own merits too far you understand.

 In Bloggerland we have our own little community.
 A community where we admire each other's work, on a regular basis, give each other awards, on a very regular basis, laugh at each others jokes and even... write blogs.